boldflight/BibleConverter/test_EPUB/output/Luke.md

 [14] But when the tenants saw him, they said to one another, ‘This is the heir; let’s kill him so the inheritance will be ours!’
 [15] So they threw him out of the vineyard and killed him.
 What then will the owner of the vineyard do to them?
 [16] He will come and destroy those tenants and give the vineyard to others.”
 When the people heard this, they said, “May this never happen!”
-[17] But Jesus looked straight at them and said, “Then what is the meaning of that which is written: ‘The stone the builders rejected has become the cornerstone’?
+[17] But Jesus looked straight at them and said, “Then what is the meaning of that which is written: ‘**_The stone the builders rejected has become the cornerstone_**’?
 [18] Everyone who falls on this stone will be broken to pieces, and the one on whom it falls will be crushed.”
 [19] Then the experts in the law and the chief priests wanted to arrest him that very hour, because they realized he had told this parable against them.
 But they were afraid of the people.